erdhruvtailor/LearningTrialBokingJPAApplication/README.md

 # LearningTrialBokingJPAApplication
-From 18 and 22 June Session
+From 18, 22 June, 02 July Session
 JpaRepository, Custom use of repository and RestController

 Used Annotation::